Here’s what you need to know to strengthen your insurance claim after being injured in a car accident. Get the compensation you deserve.

 You’ll need to request a copy of the police report, and copies of your medical records from any hospitals or medical offices where you receive treatment.

-Keep copies of all medical bills and receipts, including out-of-pocket expenses for medications, parking, gas mileage, and any other treatment-related expenses.
+Keep copies of all medical records and receipts, including out-of-pocket expenses for medications, parking, gas mileage, and any other treatment-related expenses.

 Keep copies of any correspondence between you and the insurance company.
 You’ll also need to keep neat and detailed notes, including notes about any phone messages or conversations with the insurance company or their attorneys.